-The mission of the IDC is to support the development of a faith-based preparedness, response and recovery to disasters in San Diego County that is coordinated and integrated with the efforts of other responding agencies.
+The mission of the San Diego Interfaith Disaster Council (IDC) is to support the development of faith-based preparedness, response and recovery to disasters in San Diego County that is coordinated and integrated with the efforts of other responding agencies.

 The guide team:

-- manages details for guide team and participant meetings (develop agendas, email agendas and meeting announcements, chair, take meeting minutes)
+- Manages participant meetings (develop agendas, email agendas and meeting announcements, chair, take meeting minutes)

 - Accesses the needed expertise to provide trainings